 Currently, the elementary school equivalent in Kenya is called “primary school” and includes Classes 1-8 (equivalent to US Grades 1-8).
 Under CBC this is changing to Grades 1-6.
 The high school equivalent in Kenya has been called “secondary school” and includes the equivalent of US grades 9-12.
 This will be changing to Junior Secondary School for Grades 7-9 and Senior School for Grades 10-12.
 Currently secondary levels are referred to as “Form” (i.e. 9th grade is equivalent to Form 1).
 The change to CBC will affect our program and our case managers are already planning for adjustments.

-Children joining our program are normally in primary school (classes 2, 3 or 4).
-Our philosophy at this level (K – 8) is to work with private schools.
-In 2009, Kenya implemented free universal primary education, however did not provide sufficient funding for public schools to implement that mandate.
+Children joining our program are normally in primary school (attending the equivalent of US grade 2, 3, 4, 5 or 6).
+In 2009, Kenya implemented free universal primary education, however sufficient funding for public schools was not provided to implement that mandate.
 As a result, primary public schools in Kenya tend to be overcrowded and under-resourced.
-We work with a small number of private schools that have a track record of delivering strong academic performance as measured by the Kenya Comprehensive Primary Exam (KCPE) taken by students in 8th grade.
+Instead, we work with a small number of private schools that have a track record of delivering strong academic performance, as measured by the Kenya Comprehensive Primary Exam (KCPE) taken by students in Class 8 (8th grade).